Skgland/plwm/README.md

 # FAQ

-**Why yet another dwm clone?**

-Why not?
-It was a good challenge, a nice learning experience and a lot of fun to implement a WM using logic programming and Prolog.
-It's also kind of a proof of concept and advertisement of Prolog.* It was suprisingly easy and fast to develop.

-Also, if you read through this page all the way here, you surely see it's less a of a"direct clone" and more of a "spiritual successor".

-\*This project is probably not the best example for all the strengths of logic programming.
-A lot of it is written in a more "imperative style" using global variables (kind of a domain requirement for window managers).
-If you want to see usecases that align better with logic programming, start [here](https://www.youtube.com/watch?v=8XUutFBbUrg).

-**But isn't SWI-Prolog non-ISO compliant?**

-Interoperability between different Prolog implementations was never really on the table.
-Their C FFIs are also different, so [plx.c](plx.c) would also need to be rewritten for each kind of Prolog.
-SWI-Prolog is arguably one of the most popular free and community-driven Prolog implementations, is easily accessible, has good documentation, some LSP support and a lot of libraries.
-Though, to be honest, plwm's code mostly sticks to fundamentals, so if someone really wanted to, it shouldn't be too hard to port this to another Prolog system...
+**Why workplaces instead of tags?**

+Tags is a cool generalization of workspaces, but I never actually utilized them in dwm for more than simple workspace usage.
+That's why I went with the simpler approach.

 **What about performance?
 Isn't Prolog slow?**

 Compared to what?
 C?
 Yes.
 Does it matter?
-No. I've been using dwm for 6 years, so I have a good idea of its speed, and when I switch to plwm, it feels **exactly** as snappy... on my 6 years old laptop.
+No. I've been using dwm for 6 years, so I have a good idea of its speed, and when I switch to plwm, it feels **exactly** as snappy... on my 10 years old laptop.
 So I don't think, anyone will see a notable difference.

-**Why workplaces instead of tags?**

-Tags is a cool generalization of workspaces, but I never actually utilized them for more than simple workspace usage.
-That's why I went with the simpler approach.
+**Isn't SWI-Prolog non-ISO compliant?**

+Interoperability between different Prolog implementations was never really on the table.
+Their C FFIs are also different, so [plx.c](plx.c) would also need to be rewritten for each kind of Prolog.
+SWI-Prolog is arguably one of the most popular free and community-driven Prolog implementations, is easily accessible, has good documentation, some LSP support and a lot of libraries.
+Though, to be honest, plwm's code mostly sticks to fundamentals, so if someone really wanted to, it shouldn't be too hard to port this to another Prolog system...

 **Why not Wayland?**